map-dcomp/map-hifi/stage-experiment/docs/README.md

 and execute `run-scenario_dcomp.sh`.

-There is an option to the run scenario scripts, "--auto-swap", that will swap out the Emulab experiment once the scenario has finished.
+There is an option to the run scenario scripts, "--auto-swap", that will swap out the experiment once the scenario has finished.

 To run an experiment in batch mode (only on emulab)